kumararunpathak/newsreader/README.md

-This module appends proper html tags to the string feeds.
+This module appends html tags to the string feeds.

 It contains 3 Javascript file